bgowda14/bgowda14/README.md

 💻 Passionate about systems, security, and building things that solve real problems
 🛠️ DIY enthusiast with a knack for Arduino, automation, and creative side-projects
-📽️ Thriller movies fan | 📍Tempe, AZ 🇺🇸 |
+📽️ Thriller movies fan | 📍Tempe, AZ US |

 ---